Fox Family Stories

 Boston, Mass

-Not New York, where his father Meyer settled.
-Boston.
+Boston, not New York, where his father Meyer settled.

 uncle Chaim Lebow Boston, Mass, [H/L]yman Str 74